spacetelescope/webbpsf/README.rst

 WebbPSF also supports simulating PSFs for the upcoming Wide Field Infrared Survey Telescope (WFIRST), including its Wide Field Instrument and a preliminary version of the Coronagraph Instrument.

-Developed by Marshall Perrin, Joseph Long, Neil Zimmerman, and collaborators, 2010-2017.
+Developed by Marshall Perrin, Joseph Long, Neil Zimmerman, Robel Geda, Shannon Osborne, Marcio Melendez Hernandez, and collaborators, 2010-2018.

 Documentation can be found online at https://webbpsf.readthedocs.io